kubernetes-sigs/windows-testing/README.md

 # kubernetes-sigs/windows-testing

-This repo is a collection of scripts, containers, and documentation needed to run Kubernetes test passes on clusters with Windows worker nodes.
-It is maintained by [sig-windows](https://github.com/kubernetes/community/tree/master/sig-windows).
+This repo is a collection of scripts, containers, and documentation needed to run Kubernetes end to end tests on clusters with Windows worker nodes.

+- It is maintained by [sig-windows](https://github.com/kubernetes/community/tree/master/sig-windows).

+- It leverages the existing upstream e2e tests, which live in Kubernetes.

-If you're looking for the latest test results, look at [TestGrid](https://testgrid.k8s.io/sig-windows) for the SIG-Windows results.
+- If you're looking for the latest test results, look at [TestGrid](https://testgrid.k8s.io/sig-windows) for the SIG-Windows results.
 These are the periodic test passes scheduled by Prow ([see: config](https://github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes-sigs/sig-windows/sig-windows-config.yaml)).

-If you have questions interpreting the results, please join us on Slack in #SIG-Windows.
+- If you have questions interpreting the results, please join us on Slack in #SIG-Windows.

 If you're new to building and testing Kubernetes, it's probably best to read the official [End-to-End Testing in Kubernetes](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/e2e-tests.md) page first.

-The rest of this page has a summary of those steps tailored to testing clusters with Windows nodes.
+The rest of this page has a summary of those steps tailored for testing clusters that have Windows nodes.

-## Building Tests
+## Building the tests

-### e2e.test
+### Build the Kubernetes generic e2e.test binary

-The official steps are in [kubernetes/community](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/e2e-tests.md#building-kubernetes-and-running-the-tests).
+The official steps for running k8s e2es are in [kubernetes/community](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/e2e-tests.md#building-kubernetes-and-running-the-tests).
 For more details, be sure to read that doc.

-This is just a short summary.
+This is just a short summary

 Make sure you have a working [Kubernetes development environment](https://github.com/kubernetes/community/blob/master/contributors/devel/development.md) on a Mac or Linux machine.
 If you're using Windows, you can use WSL, but it will be slower than a Linux VM.
 The tests can be run from the same VM, as long as you have a working KUBECONFIG.